gauge-sh/tach/docs/usage.md

 This will generate a textual report showing the file and line number of each relevant import.

 ## tach show
-`tach` will generate a visual representation of your dependency graph!
+Tach will generate a visual representation of your dependency graph!
 ```bash
 usage: tach show [-h]